ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

 This can be proved by using the following logical steps

-1. Suppose x belongs the the complement of the union of A and B
+1. Suppose x belongs the complement of the union of A and B
   - $$x \in (A \cup B)^c$$
 2. Step 1 implies that x does not belong to the union of sets A and B
   - $$ x \not\in A \cup B $$